-PNG outlasts Dayton Broncos in shootout - Port Arthur News
+Port Neches-Groves outlasts Dayton Broncos in shootout - Port Arthur News

 Play Of The Game Was…

 PNG running back Chase Johnson picked up 6 yards on a fake punt on a fourth-and-2 play that kept PNG’s final scoring drive alive.

-Another key play was the roughing the kicker penalty assessed against the Broncos after Sandell’s missed FG attempt that allowed the Indians to eventually score the game’s first TD.
+Another key play was the roughing the kicker penalty assessed against the Broncos after Sandell’s missed FG attempt allowed the Indians to eventually score the game’s first TD.

 Up Next…

 The Indians return home to entertain the Barbers Hill Eagles at 7:30 p.m.
-Friday.
-Dayton journeys to Santa Fe at 7:30 p.m.
 Friday.